 Can you homeschool without a homeschool room?
 Of course, you can learn in a homeschool room, of course.

-This would be the room with my bookshelves filled with Dear Canada novels and my collections of books for prescribed reading lists, and math workbooks, and dictionaries, and you know, schoolish stuff.
+This would be the room with my bookshelves filled with Dear Canada novels and my collections of books for prescribed reading lists, math workbooks, dictionaries, and you know, schoolish stuff.

 “Oh, this is your schoolroom!”
 I’ve heard this exclamation many times.
 But there are so many places anyone could learn.